mnaberez/vwradio/reverse_engineering/README.md

 ## Models

-The [VW Premium 5](./vw_premium_5_delco) is special in the list of models below because this is the radio in my own car.
+The [VW Premium 5](./vw_premium_5_delco) is special in the list of models below because it is the radio in my own car.
 As such, I've done more reverse engineering work on it than most of the others.

 | Radio                                 | Manufacturer | Market        | Firmware  | EEPROM | OBD Crack | Status   |
 | ------                                | ------------ | ------        | ----      | ------ | --------- | -------- |